affinitydb/doc/terminology.md

 Complex Event Processing (CEP) is the ability to express and detect more complex correlations of events (i.e. [conditions](#condition) encountered at discrete points in time).
 In pathSQL, those correlations are described as a regular expression of a [FSM's](#fsm) transitions.
-CEP is not readily available in the alpha release of AffinityNG.
+CEP is not readily available in the alpha2 release of AffinityNG.

 <!-- TODO: review when available -->